yene1216/secondupdatedcode/README.md

-this is my portfolio website in for third year first semister web programming project assignment
+this is my portfolio website  for third year first semister web programming project assignment